MUSIC WITH MARY J

 7. Who selects and provides the music?

-During the "Getting Acquainted Lesson" the student and student discuss preferences in style and the best progressive curriculum.
-The teacher purchases the music, and the parent reimburses the teacher.
+During the "Meet and Greet" the teacher and student discuss preferences in style and the best progressive curriculum.
+The teacher will steer you to a place where the music may be purchased.

 8. What does an adult do during a child's lesson?